What Is Job Classification?

-Aside from providing clear expectations and duties for each employee, job levels are also important for recruiting purposes.
-Prospective employees often avoid applying for jobs with descriptions and titles that seem too ambiguous, as it's difficult for them to tell exactly what qualifications they need or what would be expected of them on a daily basis.
-Having clearly defined job seniority levels within your company, and showing that in your job postings, can help you recruit employees that are the right fit.
+Aside from providing clear expectations and duties for each employee, job levels are also important for recruiting.
+Prospective employees often avoid applying for jobs with titles and descriptions that seem too ambiguous, as it's difficult for them to tell exactly what qualifications they need or what would be expected of them on a daily basis.
+Having clearly defined seniority levels within your company (and showing that in your job postings) can help you recruit employees who are the right fit.

-Additionally, job levels can help organizations structure a logical compensation system.
-A detailed job level structure can ensure that employees at the same level receive the same compensation, helping to eliminate pay discrepancies among employees of different genders or races.
-First-year entry-level employees should be compensated close to the same amount, unless they have other obvious additional qualifications that merit additional pay.
+Plus, job levels can help organizations create a logical compensation philosophy.
+A detailed job level structure can ensure that employees at the same level receive the same wage, helping to eliminate pay discrepancies among employees of different genders or races.
+For example, first-year entry-level employees should be paid similar amounts unless they have distinct qualifications that merit higher pay.
 This reduces the likelihood of employees seeking employment elsewhere.

-High job turnover can be a major financial loss for organizations large and small, as recruiting and training costs are effectively wasted if an employee only sticks around for a few months.
-It's almost always in a company's best interest to try to train new employees in a way that makes them feel prepared to handle their job description tasks, and to give them plenty of reasons to want to stay with the company.
+High job turnover can be a major financial loss for organizations as recruiting and training costs are effectively wasted if an employee only sticks around for a few months.
+It's almost always in a company's best interest to thoroughly train new employees, building their confidence to do their job well and stick around for the long haul.

-An organized job level structure can also help employees envision their future with the company.
-If they can see possible advancement opportunities as they gain experience with your company, chances are higher that they will want to stick around.
-It is nearly always cheaper to hire current employees for higher-up positions than to recruit people from outside of the company, and employees that have worked in other jobs in the organization have a better understanding of how the company operates.
+Plus, if employees can envision a future with the company, they’re more likely to seek promotions.
+It’s nearly always cheaper to hire current employees for higher-up positions than to recruit externally, and internal employees already have a better understanding of how the company operates.